quailjs/quail/docs/tests/inputTextHasTabIndex.rst

 .. php:class:: inputTextHasTabIndex

-<p>All <code>input</code> elements of type "text" should have a "tabindex" attribute to help navigate the form with a keyboard alone.</p>
+All <code>input elements of type "text" should have a "tabindex" attribute to help navigate the form with a keyboard alone.